WANGPeisheng1997/SuperMarketSystem/README.md

-# SuperMarketDB
+# Supermarket-Management-System
-The database homework
+This is a supermarket management system, which is our database course mid-term project.
+Contact: bangbang@fudan.edu.cn